barryclark/jekyll-now/_posts/2017-04-08-opening_files.md

 ---
+layout: post
-title: "Opening text files in Python"
+title: "Opening Text Files in Python"
 date: 2017-04-08
-categories: nltk python
+tags: [python, nlp]
 ---

 Python offers several different methods for opening text files, but are all options equally good?
-What's the best method for the generic case of opening a text file?
+What's the best method for the generic case of opening a text file?<!--more-->

 The most basic is the following:
 ```python